blog.thms.uk

 Extended Search on your own instance.

 If you are running your own Mastodon instance, there is a great patch by VyrCossont that enables full-text search of all statuses and accounts on your instance.
-This pull request can be applied to your own code using standard git tools (it's specifically for glitch-soc, a fork of Mastodon that provides a host of really helpful additional features, but others have reported installing it on Vanilla Mastodon with just minor adjustments).
+This pull request can be applied to your own code using standard git tools.

 I have installed this on mstdn.thms.uk a short while ago, and absolutely love it!
 Have a look at the sort of search results I get on my instance: